HeapSpace/vdb2016/content/index.md

       - android
       - mobile
     answers:
-      - "The craziest thing that happened would be when I worked on a new project and did a lot of planing and development and everything works flawlessly from the first try so after few hours of admiring it I said: "Ok, next ...""
+      - "The craziest thing that happened would be when I worked on a new project and did a lot of planing and development and everything works flawlessly from the first try so after few hours of admiring it I said: 'Ok, next ...'"
       - "IoT has come into our everyday lives and I would like to be involved in creating and developing some kind of device which will bring us something good to our everyday life."
       - "Invest your time to develop your own projects and do not waste time on pursuing career."
   -